Datttta/My_Notes/New words.md

 === *New words* ===

 1. drab
+2. poundcake
-2. noetic
+3. noetic
-3. crash out (at someone)
+4. crash out (at someone)